Kim Jin-kyung

 Kim Jin-kyung (born March 3, 1997) is a South Korean model and actress.
 In 2012, she participated in OnStyle's Korea's Next Top Model, becoming the runner up.
 She made her acting debut in 2016, with the web-drama Yellow.

 Personal life

 On April 29, 2024, Sublime confirmed that Kim would marry professional football player Kim Seung-gyu in June.
 The couple married on June 17, 2024, somewhere in Seoul.

+She revealed her pregnancy during the 2025 SBS Entertainment Awards.
+It will be their first child.
+On June 4, 2026, Kim gave birth to a daughter.